craftslab/gerritlfs/README.md

 The `docker-compose.yml` file uses:
 - Image: `craftslab/minio:latest`
 - Bind mount: `./data:/data` (or customize to `/path/to/minio/data:/data`)
+- Certificate mount: `./certs:/root/.minio/certs` (for HTTPS support)
 - Ports: `9000` (S3 API) and `9001` (Console)
 - Default credentials: `minioadmin` / `minioadmin`

+**Important:** The certificate volume mount (`./certs:/root/.minio/certs`) is required for HTTPS support, which is necessary because the AWS S3 SDK (used by Gerrit LFS) defaults to HTTPS connections.

 For the complete configuration, see [minio/docker-compose.yml](https://github.com/craftslab/minio/blob/master/docker-compose.yml).